 11 Wacky Holiday Traditions Around The World

-When you really stop and think about the holiday stories we tell our kids, and the traditions we partake in when the season rolls around, you realize they’re downright bizarre.
-But they’re also super fun, and it’s all part of what makes this time of year so cheerful.
+When you really stop and think about the stories we tell our kids and the holiday traditions we partake in when the season rolls around, you realize they’re downright bizarre.
+But they’re also fun, and it’s all part of what makes this time of year so magical.

 In the United States, we’ve cherished the tradition of Santa Claus and his global delivery route (which makes Amazon’s service seem glacial) for centuries.
 We also participate in some more modern customs, like Elf on the Shelf — an omnipresent doll serving as Santa’s eyes and ears in homes — to make sure kids are well-behaved in the weeks leading up to Christmas.

 But we’re not the only ones with weird holiday traditions.
 Here are 11 ways people in other countries celebrate the season.